mjreno/modflow6-nc-demo/README.md

 MODFLOW 6 NetCDF Array parameter input format
 ---------------------------------------------

-It may be useful to structure certain array input (e.g. RECHARGE) as fully gridded, when possible, for the additional purpose of reading and visualizing the NetCDF file with external tools.
+Array based (READASARRAYS) input parameters (e.g. RECHARGE) are expected to be fully gridded, when possible, for the additional purpose of reading and visualizing the NetCDF file with external tools.

 A simple example from example test_gwf_rch03 is shown here: